Cyclic polynomials in Dirichlet-type Spaces of the unit bidisk: Concluding remarks

-We conclude the paper with a few comments on capacity.
-Finite logarithmic capacity, or Riesz $\alpha$-capacity plays an important role in identifying non-cyclic functions in $\mathfrak D_\alpha$ \cite[Proposition 4.2]{BCLSS2015}.
-This approach originates in the work of Brown and Shields \cite{BS1984} and was later extended to several variables by several authors.
-We record the following straightforward result, since it provides a necessary condition for the cyclicity of a general function in $\mathcal{D}_{\alpha}, \alpha \in \mathbb R$.
+We conclude the paper with a few remarks on capacity.
+Finite logarithmic capacity and Riesz $\alpha$-capacity play important roles in identifying non-cyclic functions in $\mathfrak D_\alpha$.
+This approach originates in the work of Brown and Shields \cite{BS1984} and was later extended to several variables by various authors.
+We refer the reader to \cite[Definition 2.2]{BKKLSS2016} for the definition of Riesz $\alpha$-capacity and to \cite[Definition 4.1]{BCLSS2015} for the definition of finite logarithmic capacity.